material-motion/material-motion/concepts/primitives.md

 Physical simulations can be associated with individual states of a State Machine.

 > For example, a photo element might have two states: collapsed and expanded.
-Both states have spring attachments that change the dimensions and position of the photo.
+Each state has an associated spring attachment.
+These springs change the dimensions and position of the photo.
 Changing the state to expanded would cause the expanded state springs to be attached to the view.
+TODO: Add video.

 #### Timelines and transitions